gg9192/tetris/README.md

 I decided to use GitHub as my version control solution half way through the project to better doccument my progress.

+NOTE: Because this project was written in java using a library that was not intended to handle applications, sometimes there will be bits of lag.
+Unfourtunatly, there is nothing I can do about it short of rewriting the whole thing using either a lower level language or a different framework.
+See https://processing.org/overview for more information about processing.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Backlog:
 - Implement game over menu